Axeland/scroll_plast/README.md

 5.  **Event Detection**: In each loop iteration, it queries the filter for new event entries.
 6.  **Processing**: If new events are found, it iterates through them and passes each one to the `TransactionProcessor`.
 7.  **Transaction Execution**: The `TransactionProcessor` performs the following steps for each event:
     a.
-Logs a unique identifier for the event (e.g., from the transaction hash and log index) to prevent duplicate processing.
+Logs a unique identifier for the event (based on the transaction hash and log index) to prevent duplicate processing.
     b.
 Constructs the `mint` function call with parameters from the event (user address, amount, etc.).
     c.
 (Optional) If configured, makes an HTTP request via the `requests` library to an external gas oracle API to fetch a competitive gas price.
     d.
 Calls the `build_and_send_tx` method on the destination chain's `BlockchainConnector`.